oracle-livelabs/oci/terraform-infrastructure/network/network.md

-# Setting up Highly Available and Secure Infrastructure with Terraform
+# Setting up Highly Available and Secure Infrastructure with Terraform on OCI

 ## Working with Networking on Terraform